TomosRich/PLIF-Processing/README.md

 # PLIF-Processing
 Calibration and post processing software for Planar Laser Induced Fluorescence Imaging

-Functions are run from a main file, an example of a main file is included and labeled example.m
+Functions are run from a main file, an example of a main file is included and labeled example.m, this file is copied directly from an experimental case carried out at the University of Southampton and has not been designed to run without configuring to the user's case.
+The script code_testing_tools.m is designed to run directly from the cloned file using the built in functions and data.
+It has been included as a direct example of the code working as intended, and also as a check of the package's functionality.
+To use it to test your own data it is advised to copy the data into the test_data/inputs folder, and delete the files in the output folder in order to reset user inputs.
+If you would like to practice an example of entering the user inputs then empty the output folder prior to running code_testing_tools.m

 A few example images have been included in the Test_dataset folder, these were taken during experiments carried out at the University of Southampton.
 They are included for use in code_testing_tools.m, in order to check that the code is functioning correctly.